Work/Life Balance for Healthcare Professionals

 We have no doubt that these shortages are real, and are likely here to stay awhile.
 Our company had a 52% increase in job requisitions from 2021 to 2022, and in all honesty, it’s been very difficult to keep up with demand.
 This has further reaffirmed that this is an unusual time in healthcare.
 I’ve never seen the demand for healthcare workers so high in my 28-years of recruiting.

 So, back to the “good schedule thing”.
-While we have not released our 2023 jobs and compensation data as of yet (see our 2022 report here), I can honestly confirm that these LinkedIn findings seem to be true, at least in my eyes.
+I can honestly confirm that these LinkedIn findings seem to be true, at least in my eyes.
 Right now, one of the things that managers have to do is accommodate their loyal employees and keep them happy.
 This might mean moving someone from nights and weekend shifts to days when a position comes available, and if requested.
 This leaves those seemingly less-desirable positions left to backfill.
 Again, in my opinion, this new survey is in direct correlation with our job requisitions.
 Many of the jobs we are asked to help with are nights and weekend roles.
 So yes, the schedule that someone is required to work can be directly related to their work/life balance.

 Tips for Employers: Sweeten Shift Differentials to Keep Shifts Filled